cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 #### Guideline

-Gas is not charged when `ValidateBasic` is executed, so we recommend only performing all necessary stateless checks to enable middleware operations (for example, parsing the required signer accounts to validate a signature by a middleware) and stateless sanity checks not impacting performance of the CheckTx phase.
+Gas is not charged when `ValidateBasic` is executed, so we recommend only performing all necessary stateless checks to enable middleware operations (for example, parsing the required signer accounts to validate a signature by a middleware) and stateless sanity checks not impacting performance of the `CheckTx` phase.
 Other validation operations must be performed when [handling a message](../building-modules/msg-services#Validation) in a module Msg Server.

-Example, if the message is to send coins from one address to another, `ValidateBasic` likely checks for non-empty addresses and a non-negative coin amount, but does not require knowledge of state such as the account balance of an address.
+For example, if the message is to send coins from one address to another, `ValidateBasic` likely checks for non-empty addresses and a non-negative coin amount, but does not require knowledge of state such as the account balance of an address.

 See also [Msg Service Validation](../building-modules/03-msg-services.md#Validation).

 ### AnteHandler

-After the ValidateBasic checks, the `AnteHandler`s are run.
-Technically, they are optional, but in practice, they are very often present to perform signature verification, gas calculation, fee deduction and other core operations related to blockchain transactions.
+After the `ValidateBasic` checks, the `AnteHandler`s are run.
+Technically, they are optional, but in practice, they are very often present to perform signature verification, gas calculation, fee deduction, and other core operations related to blockchain transactions.

 A copy of the cached context is provided to the `AnteHandler`, which performs limited checks specified for the transaction type.
 Using a copy allows the `AnteHandler` to do stateful checks for `Tx` without modifying the last committed state, and revert back to the original if the execution fails.